OSLabTools/nicetoolbox/docs/getting_started.md

 - `cam_top`, `cam_face1`, and `cam_face2` are the names of optional additional camera views for multi-view predictions.
 - `subjects_descr`
 - `cam_sees_subjects` is a dictionary and its keys are the camera_names from above.
 For each camera, define the subjects it observes from left to right.
 Each subject is represented by its index in subjects_descr, where indexing starts with 0.
 - `path_to_calibrations` and `data_input_folder` may (or in most cases must) contain placeholders.
-Placeholders can be `<participant_ID>`, `<sequence_ID>`, or `<datasets_folder_path>`.
+Placeholders can be `<session_ID>`, `<sequence_ID>`, or `<datasets_folder_path>`.

 ### Example  <!-- omit in toc -->

-Assume we have a dataset that contains video sequences from multiple ?participants? and capture days.
+Assume we have a dataset that contains video sequences from multiple sessions and capture days.
 The setup of the data is as follows: a single camera records two people sitting next to each other and talking.
 The camera captures at a framerate of 30 frames per second and the dataset provides frames that are indexed starting from 0.
 Further suppose that the dataset directory the following folder structure:
 ```
 dataset_name/
-├── participant_1/
+├── session_1/
 │   ├── sequence_1/
 │   │   ├── view_1/
 │   │   ├── annotation_file